cleishm/libcypher-parser/README.md

 libcypher-parser is known to work on GNU/Linux, Mac OS X and FreeBSD.

-Note that libcypher-parser is still an alpha release, and may change in incompatible ways before a stable release is made.
+Note that libcypher-parser is still a beta release, and may change in incompatible ways before a stable release is made.